Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/How-to-update.md

 {: .warning }
 > # **To ensure you perform a clean install - Delete your Game-files\Mods folder before continuing (the folder circled in the example below).**

 The reason for this is wabbajack reads though and CRC checks everything in the mods folder.
-Unfortunatly this process takes a long time to do, and cant detect corrupted files 100% of the time.
+Unfortunately this process takes a long time to do, and cant detect corrupted files 100% of the time.

 ![image](https://user-images.githubusercontent.com/26418143/194085051-7e3ffb22-3a21-44e6-8e5d-c4ffa587ac53.png)

 ---

-### Before proceeding
+## Before proceeding

 1. Make sure that Mod Organizer is closed.
 1. Skyrim is closed.